andrechristikan/ack-nestjs-boilerplate/README.md

 	```

-2. Mongoose Package to integrate with MongoDB
+2. Mongoose to integrate with MongoDB

 	`MongoDB` is one of most popular no sql database, and popular package to integrate mongodb and nodejs is `mongoose`.
 This project use `@nestjs/mongoose` from `nestjs`.
 Database configuration will set in `databse.config.ts`